 Is it worth doing this?

 Yes.
 It is worth correcting the dates of default unless they are just a bit late.
-If these are months or even years late, this will delay the time until your credit file is finally clean as these debts will still be showing when your DRO itself has disappeared.
+If they are months or even years late, this delays the time until your credit file is finally clean as these defaulted debts will still show when your DRO itself has disappeared.